What is a Traffic Violation?

 - Turning into the wrong lane

-States, generally have two types of speeding laws on the books:
+States generally have three types of speeding laws on the books:

 - Laws that require drivers to operate their vehicles at a speed that is reasonable under the circumstances.
 For example, even if the posted maximum speed limit on a rural highway is 65 mph, driving on that highway at 65 mph in a torrential rainstorm at night could result in a speeding ticket, because driving at such a speed could be deemed unsafe based on the hazardous road and weather conditions.

-You may feel comfortable defending yourself for a minor traffic violation, but an experienced Traffic Violations Attorney will often improve your odds of success.
-And if you are facing a serious criminal charge like DUI, DWI, or reckless driving, you should absolutely consult with an attorney.
+You may feel comfortable defending yourself for a minor traffic violation, but an experienced Traffic Violations Attorney would improve your odds of success.
+If you are facing a serious criminal charge like DUI, operating after suspension, or reckless driving, you should absolutely consult with an attorney.
 The potential consequences in those criminal cases are more severe.

 Related Practice Areas: